tonytask/Maple-Idle/README.md

 # Maple-Idle
 1. Introduction

 Welcome to Maple Idle!
 The game is inspired by the MMORPG Maplestory.
-In this incremental idle role-playing game, you fight monsters and collect items.
-You can scroll your items to make them stronger.
+The game is primarily and incremental idle RPG.

+2. Features

+Multiple Monsters and Bosses to Battle

+Equipment Progression

+Equipment Enhancement System

+Automatic Save/Load

-3. Controls
+4. Controls

 Press Left to select a weaker monster